 PhotoOCR: Reading Text in Uncontrolled Conditions

 PhotoOCR is a machine learning-based system designed for extracting text from images while focusing on improving text recognition from smartphones.
 This area often struggles to recognize text from the images.
 Leveraging advancements in machine learning isolated character classification and incorporated datacenter-scale language modeling.
-The PhotoOCR demonstrates reliable text recognition even in complicated image conditions, for example, blur, low resolution, low contrast, high and distortion.
+The PhotoOCR demonstrates reliable text recognition even in complicated image conditions, for example, blur, low resolution, low contrast, high noise, and distortion.
 PhotoOCR processes images quickly, with a mean time of 600 ms, outperforming previous text extraction benchmarks.
 PhotoOCR is currently in use in many applications at Google, and it's also available as a user input modality inTranslate for Android, demonstrating the system's effectiveness, dependability and value to users looking for a quick and accurate method of extracting text from images. ( Alessandro Bissacco, Mark Cummins, Yuval Netzer, Hartmut Neven, 2013)

 NLP-Cube: End-to-end raw text processing with neural networks

-.
+NLP-Cube is an end-to-end framework that excels in CoNLL" Multilingual parsing from raw Text to Universal Dependencies 2018 Shared task.
 NLP-Cube is free, and it uses a Python-based NLP system that performs various tasks, including sentence splitting, tokenization, compound word expansion, lemmatization, tagging, and parsing.
-Its use of neural networks enables accurate and efficient NLP processing for various applications. degrades when using morphological features due to predicted features being used as input during runtime.
+Its use of neural networks enables accurate and efficient NLP processing for various applications.
+The performance of lexicalized and delexicalized features or text extraction degrades when using morphological features due to predicted features being used as input during runtime.
 To solve the issue, the NLP-Cube uses only lexicalized features as input for all modules, except for the lemmatizer, which requires morphological information.
 The NLP-Cube gives an accurate and efficient NLP processing for a wide range of applications.
 Its strong performance in the CoNLL shared task demonstrates its effectiveness in handling complex NLP tasks.
 (Tiberiu Boros, Ruxandra Burtica, Stefan Daniel Dumitrescu, 2018)

 SynthNotes: A Generator Framework for High-volume, High-fidelity Synthetic Mental 79UI JN8 Health Notes